farhi/remote-desktop/README.md

 sudo a2enmod cgi
 sudo service apache2 restart
 ```

-The noVNC (1.1.0) and websockify packages are included within this project.

 The installation steps for GPU pass-through are described at the end of this documentation.